 The fee for ordering each academic transcript issued by UMUC is \$10, except those sent to an alliance school.
+No fees are charged for transcripts sent to alliance schools, including the Community College of the Air Force.

 Rush Official Transcript